 Eyak was once spoken in south eastern Alsaka on the Cooper River.
 It is a member of the Athabascan-Eyak branch of the Athabascan-Eyak-Tlingit language family.
 The last traditional speaker, Chief Marie Smith Jones, died on 21st January 2008.
-There is one other fluent speaker though - Dr Michael Krauss, a linguist and anthropologist at the University of Alaska Fairbanks and founder of the Alaska Native Languages Center who learnt the language from Eyak people and has documented it.
+The language was a victim of the spread of English, and also of Tlingit.

 Learn Chinese Characters with the Omniglot Chinese app |